Online gambling is growing in popularity and availability.

 Do your homework before opening an online betting account.
 Block overseas websites and apps, which do not abide by the consumer protection regulations that apply in Australia.
 Or, if you’ve already opened an account, try to close it, block payments, and install ad blockers to stop ads and pop-ups, as well as geo-filters that block international gambling sites.

 If you need assistance with any of these options or think you might benefit from talking to someone about your gambling, there are many ways to get information and help.
-The ACT Gambling Counselling and Support Service is free and confidential.
+The ACT Gambling Support Service is free and confidential.
 Assistance is available online 24/7, Gambling help online.
 You can also call the National Gambling Helpline 24/7 on 1800 858 858.

 We thank the Victorian Responsible Gambling Foundation for information incorporated into this webpage.